 - Click on “Campaigns,” and then “New Campaign”

 - Select "Display Network only" as the campaign type

-Interest targeting is exactly what it sounds like – you choose to show your ad to people based on the fact that they seem to be interested in your products, services or pastimes related to your business.
+Interest targeting is exactly what it sounds like – it allows you to show your ad to people who are interested in your products and services, or those who engage in activities related to your business.
 There are three categories of interest targeting you can choose from:

 This includes 80 different groups based on interests or hobbies, such as "sports fans", "auto enthusiasts", or "gamers".
-You can choose to show your ads to one or more of these audiences, depending on which you think could be drawn to your business.
+You can choose to show your ads to one or more of these audiences.

 Custom Affinity Audiences

 To narrow your targeting even further, create your own custom audience using keywords.

 If you’re running ads for your running shoe shop, you might use keywords such as "marathon training", "beginner runners", and "running tips".
 When you set up your custom audiences, your ads will be shown to people visiting websites that contain these keywords.

 You can also add specific URLs that runners might visit, like running.com or runnersworld.com, to target sites where you would like your ad to show up.